Zoe is a Senior Lecturer in Veterinary Physiotherapy, specialising in locomotor biomechanics and functional anatomy, with a keen interest in research.

 Zoe returned to the RVC's Structure and Motion Lab from 2015-2021, working as a Post-doctoral Research Associate focussing on gait analysis in dogs, humans and horses, including a project investigating the tripedal locomotion of canine amputees.

-Zoe qualified as a Veterinary Physiotherapist in 2021 and now combines this with her research experience to specialise in veterinary musculoskeletal rehabilitation.
+Zoe qualified as a Veterinary Physiotherapist in 2021 and now combines this with her research experience to specialise in veterinary musculoskeletal rehabilitation and gait analysis.